Sazan: Post–World War II

-The island now is uninhabited but there is a small Italo-Albanian naval base, used mainly to counter contraband between southern Italy and Albania and as a training field for the British Royal Navy.
+The island now is uninhabited but there is a small Italo-Albanian naval base, of reportedly two soldiers, used mainly to counter contraband between southern Italy and Albania, as a training field for the British Royal Navy and as shelter for boats in nearby Albanian waters.
+There are approximately 3,600 nuclear bunkers which were built by Albania during the Cold War.
+There is also a villa on the island belonging to the former communist defence minister Beqir Balluku.
 In 2010, the island's surrounding sea waters, and those of adjacent Karaburun Peninsula were proclaimed a National Marine Park by the Albanian government.

 Environment

 Geography and climate

 Sazan is the largest island in the country and Albania's westernmost point.
 It is strategically located at the entrance to the Bay of Vlorë, in the eastern Strait of Otranto separating Italy from Albania.
 It is also located at the informal junction line of the Adriatic and Ionian Sea inside the Mediterranean Sea, which is just to the south according to international scientific bodies.

 The island is composed of limestone rocks, which was formed during the Cretaceous period, while the eastern part is partially composed of terrigenic and cleistogenic deposits.
 It has four peaks, the highest standing at 344 m above sea level followed by two peaks in the center 331 m and 307 m, and the lowest with 228 m in the south of the island.
 Sazan has a coastline of about 15 km characterized by sandy beaches, capes, rocky cliffs and underwater fauna.
 Along its western shore the cliffs descending up to 40 m underwater.
 Capes of the island include the Bay of Paradise (Gjiri i Parajsës), Bay of St. Nicholas (Gjiri i Shënkollit), Cape of Shënkoll, Cape of Kallam, Cape of Jug, Cape of Pëllumba, and Cape of Pulbardha.

 The island has a climate unusual in Albania, due to its maritime location.
 It is not mediterranean but rather subtropical on account of its warm winters and hot summers.
 The climate and vegetation resemble those of the south of Crete in Greece, Tunisia and even parts of Egypt.
 The flora is different from that of the rest of Albania in that it is subtropical.
 A small tornado or waterspout was spotted along the coast coming inland in August 2002.